SakthivelMV/flask-app/README.md

 This project demonstrates how to deploy a Flask backend and an Express frontend on a single Amazon EC2 instance, with a CI/CD pipeline implemented using Jenkins to automate deployments.
 Both applications are managed using PM2 for process reliability and restart resilience.

----

-## 🧱 Part 1: Deploy Flask and Express on EC2

 ### ✅ EC2 Provisioning

 - Launch an Ubuntu 22.04 EC2 instance (free-tier eligible).